brainstormforce/wp-spectra/README.md

 ## Changelog ##

 ### x.x.x ###
+* Fix: Slider - Resolved an issue wherein slider background image not applying in small devices when overlay color is set
 * Fix: Container - Resolved an issue wherein the advanced gradient locations 1 & 2 would not be applied on mobile & tablet.
 * Fix: Global - Resolved recursive pattern insertion issue that was causing a page getting slow error due to an infinite loop.